1988 Army Cadets football team

-The 1988 Army Cadets football team was an American football team that represented the United States Military Academy in the 1988 NCAA Division I-A football season.
+The 1988 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1988 NCAA Division I-A football season.
 In their sixth season under head coach Jim Young, the Cadets compiled a 9–3 record and outscored their opponents by a combined total of 336 to 226.
 In the annual Army–Navy Game, the Cadets defeated Navy, 20–15.
 They also lost a close game to Alabama, 29–28, in the 1988 Sun Bowl.